-3.13 By law of the Faculty
+3.13.
+By law and the regulations of the Faculty

 By law of the faculty consists of all the academic related information, regulation and activities.
 The by law document is distributed among all the students during their enrollment process.
-All the students should aware of and refer the by law of the faculty to continue their studies during the academic period.
+All the students should be aware of and refer the by law of the faculty to continue their studies during the academic period.